district10/blog/_pages/notes.md

     containers with dynamic sizes that can be expanded or contracted on both ends (either its front or its back).

-"Without Loss Of Generality" is a term used in proofs to indicate that an assumption is being made that does not introduce new restrictions to the problem.
-If you've got a predicate which is symmetric in a and b, you can assume WLOG in the proof that a < b.
+"**Without Loss Of Generality**" is a term used in proofs to indicate that an assumption is being made that does not introduce new restrictions to the problem.
+If you've got a predicate which is symmetric in a and b, you can assume **WLOG** in the proof that a < b.

 inscribed

 :   draw (a figure) within another so that their boundaries touch but do not
     intersect.

+apt-file

-Install `apt-file` and run `apt-file update`（和 `locate file.h` 有什么异同？）
+-   Install `apt-file` and run `apt-file update`（和 `locate file.h` 有什么异同？）

-Then use `apt-file search sphinx-build` to search for packages contanining a file named `sphinx-build`
+-   Then use `apt-file search sphinx-build` to search for packages contanining a file named `sphinx-build`

 Time-of-flight camera